 Most Oral-B brushes have a colored ring that lights up when you brush too hard, as shown in the photo below.

-If you will find it useful to have a visible indication of when you are brushing too hard, it may be worth considering Oral-B over Sonicare.
+If you find it useful to have a visible indication of when you are brushing too hard, it may be worth considering Oral-B over Sonicare.